-and GZS were SNR of the closed block.
-If GZS was SNR Miss Kidd took the cookery class.
+and GZS were the deputy headmasters of the closed block.
+If GZR wasn't at Rossie, Mr GZS was in charge.
+Miss Kidd took the cookery class.
 There was an American guy called Todd Sinclair.
 He was alright.
 He was doing some kind of psychology experiment and wanted to see how things were run in Scotland.
-Mr COZ and Mr McNeil were staff members.
+Mr GZS and Mr McNeil were staff members.
 There were staff who tried their best.
 The higher up staff were strictly no nonsense.